julien-arino/modelling-with-data/README.md

 # Mathematical epidemiology in a data-rich world
 This repository contains the data and sources for my paper *Mathematical epidemiology in a data-rich world*, published in Infectious Disease Modelling in 2020 ([link](https://doi.org/10.1016/j.idm.2019.12.008)).
+Due to editing constraints, the `R` code in the paper was converted to images by the publisher, meaning the code is not selectable there; the PDF file here does not have this issue.

 ### To generate the pdf file
 Here are a few remarks concerning the production of the PDF from the RMD file.